deckhouse/deckhouse/modules/200-operator-prometheus/docs/README.md

       # Filtering (which endpoints to use) and re-labeling (which labels attach to all the metrics collected or delete from them) settings
       relabel_configs:
-      # Фильтр по значению label'а prometheus_custom_target (obtained from the service associated with the endpoint)
+      # Filtering by the prometheus_custom_target label (obtained from the service associated with the endpoint)
       - source_labels: [__meta_kubernetes_service_label_prometheus_custom_target]
         regex: .+                           # any NON-empty label would suffice
         action: keep